 A huge one that took us a long time to figure out was website speed.
 Getting our landing pages loading under 2 seconds was a big deal.
 A good chunk of your prospects would drop off just from having to wait that extra couple of seconds.
 Once we optimized the images and bulky java scripts along with implementing page caching engagement opportunities more than doubled.
 I know right?
 Crazy – I knew it was a factor but not to that extent.

 Let us think about forms for a minute.
 I had this idea that we should be less aggressive with what we were asking for with our initial forms.
-Rather than asking for name, business name, phone number, email address and details, I simplified some of our engagement pages to just name and email address.
+Rather than asking for name, business name, phone number, email address, and details, I simplified some of our engagement pages to just name and email address.
 The most important part of this is getting your visitor to give up some information.
 Maybe they are not ready to go on a date yet but are open to getting an email.
 When a name and email are acquired you could for example forward them to a page that requests more details.
-In this case some prospects will fill out the rest and others will drop off but at least at this point you have Their name, number, and what channel they came in from assuming you have setup the tracking correctly.
+In this case, some prospects will fill out the rest and others will drop off but at least at this point, because you have Their name, number, and what channel they came in from assuming you have set up the tracking correctly.

 Look into setting up a marketing automation system and CRM that will keep track of your prospects and their profile as it matures.
-You could setup your CRM to reach out to prospects with branded and customized auto responders outlining next steps and additional information.
-Then I would setup branded, targeted, content driven, automations to go out every couple of days or weeks after the initial engagement.
-Just keep in mind the hook is only the beginning, even after your prospects grow into full blown recurring clients reminding them that you have their back after you have delivered a great product can bear fruit for years to come.
+You could set up your CRM to reach out to prospects with branded and because customized autoresponders outlining the next steps and additional information.
+Then I would set up branded, targeted, content-driven, automation to go out every couple of days or weeks after the initial engagement.
+Just keep in mind the hook is only the beginning, even after your prospects grow into full-blown recurring clients reminding them that you have their back after you have delivered a great product can bear fruit for years to come.

 (Recap) Marketing Fundamentals, Clear Branded Message, Optimized Funnel, Follow up, Engage and Over Deliver.